soliverc/Melanoma-Detection/README.md

 Various Keras Models were trained on images of skin lesions from the above dataset.

 The goal of the model building process was to detect the presence of melanoma from these images of skin lesions.
+The model detected melanoma with a precision of 0.52, recall of 0.79 and f-score of 0.62

 The best results / neural network configuration can be found in the notebook "Best Results.ipynb".